sarahmclo/slidles-puzzle/README.md

 - Experience new puzzles and challenges to keep the game engaging.
 - Find improvements and updates that enhance the gameplay.
 - Feel a sense of progression and increasing skill.
+- Connect with like-minded puzzlers, either through the site or by sharing.

 ## Design <a name="design"></a>